 Vauxhall is a somewhat small town located in the state of New Jersey.
 With a population of 5,251 people and just one neighborhood, Vauxhall is the 307th largest community in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vauxhall is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Vauxhall isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vauxhall are a mix of both white- and blue-collar jobs.
 Overall, Vauxhall is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Vauxhall who work in office and administrative support (19.26%), healthcare (16.16%), and management occupations (8.97%).

 Also of interest is that Vauxhall has more people living here who work in computers and math than 95% of the places in the US.

-In Vauxhall, a lot of people use the bus to get to work every day though Vauxhall is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Vauxhall has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The overall education level of Vauxhall citizens is substantially higher than the typical US community, as 30.51% of adults in Vauxhall have at least a bachelor's degree, and the average American community has 21.84%.